TheGP/untidetect-tools/README.md

 Important: if you work on something related to undetection, like humanizing puppeteer actions, we may consider collaboration as I'm working currently on it too.
 My [TG](https://t.me/eugenebos).

 # Anti-detect browsers
+* [NSTBrowser](https://app.nstbrowser.io/r/NZ0daY) - 1000 profiles opened / day free, $299 unlimited, quite new on the market.
 * [Undetectable](https://undetectable.io/?r=AXCFe) - 5 cloud profiles free, $49 for unlimited local with 25 "configs", 1 additional config $1 (API + driver automation)
 * [Multilogin](https://multilogin.com/#a_aid=secretbonus3) - starts from €74 for 100 profiles
 * [Incogniton](https://incogniton.com/aff/620515/) - 10 free, $29.99/Month for 50
-* [NSTBrowser](https://app.nstbrowser.io/r/NZ0daY) - 5 profiles opened / day free, 100 - $19, 500 - $59, 3000 - $199 (I guess currently you need to contact them to purchase it)
 * [Octo Browser](https://octobrowser.net) - starts from €21 for 10
 * [Gologin](https://go.gologin.com/secretbonus-IFOGFRB) - $24 for 100 profiles, no unlimited plan, free proxies
 * [AdsPower](https://share.adspower.net/YyHH9v) - 2 profiles free, $5.4 for 10 profiles, no unlimited plan